uptane/uptane-standard/uptane-standard.md

 # Terminology

-With the exception of the Conformance terminology and Uptane role terminology presented on this page, please refer to the [glossary](https://uptane.github.io/deployment-considerations/glossary.html) in the Deployment Best Practices volume for definitions of all terms used in this Standard.
+With the exception of the Conformance terminology and Uptane role terminology presented below, please refer to the [glossary](https://uptane.github.io/deployment-considerations/glossary.html) in the Deployment Best Practices volume for definitions of all terms used in this Standard.

 ## Conformance terminology